danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 brew bundle
 ```

-Although `homebrew` is a standard tool, you can always make this setup even more
+Although `homebrew` is a standard tool, you can always make it even more accessible with `Fastlane`.
-accessible by adding it to `Fastlane`.
 Just add this lane to your `Fastfile`:

 ```
 desc "Setup Xcode"